 This program has been designed to encourage our students to recognize how democracy, education, consumerism, media, race, class, and gender intersect.
 The Social Justice Signature Area’s degrees and event mean to recognize and foster the many ways that our students are already engaged as citizens, the desirable possibilities that remain unrealized and their power to effect that actualization.

-Elements of the Minor
+Elements of the Social Justice Minor (Undergraduate)

 The minor consists of theoretical and problem-based courses and experiential learning projects including internships, volunteer work, and service learning and/or venues for the public dissemination for the work being done within the program.